micahwoods/atcweb3/content/post/how-much-did-the-grass-grow-underground/index.md

 projects: []
 ---

 I spent a couple hours today collecting total organic material (OM246) samples and soil nutrient samples.
-When this Tifeagle bermudagrass green was tested for total organic material twelve months ago, the OM2 (total organic material in the top 2 cm) was 11.3%.
+When this Tifeagle bermudagrass green was tested for total organic material twelve months ago, the OM2 (total organic material in the top 2 cm) was 11.3%.[^1]

+[^1]: The soil organic matter (the organic fraction of the soil excluding the undecomposed living and dead plant and animal material) to a 10 cm depth was 3.29% on this green twelve months ago.

 {{< figure src="cut1.jpg" caption="The top 2 cm (0.8 inches) of this soil core will be dried, weighed, burned, and re-weighed.
 The mass loss on ignition is considered to be the total organic material of the sample." >}}